jerryn-joy/jerryn-joy.github.io/contact.md

     <!-- CTA replaces old "Get In Touch" -->
     <div class="contact-cta">
-      <h2 class="contact-hero">Let’s Connect &amp; Build Something Amazing!</h2>
+      <h2 class="contact-hero">Let us Connect and Build Something Amazing!</h2>
       <p class="contact-sub">
-        I’m always interested in new opportunities and exciting projects.
+        I am always excited to explore new opportunities and innovative projects.
+If you are looking for someone who delivers impact, that is me.
-        Let’s discuss how we can work together!
       </p>
     </div>